quicwg/base-drafts/draft-ietf-quic-transport.md

 to connection establishment.
 When receiving a packet that is not associated with an existing connection, packets without a VERSION bit MUST be discarded.

-While there might be similarities between different versions of this protocol, implementations have to assume that a version that it does not support uses a different packet format.
+Implementations have to assume that a version that it does not support uses a different packet format.

 Between different versions the following things are guaranteed to remain